-If you are looking for unique location for a luxury break, a weekend escape, a special gathering, an important meeting, or an exclusive event, then you’re in luck!
-We’ve decided to open up our family home and would love to share it with you.
+Need somewhere unique for a luxury break, a weekend escape, a special gathering, an important meeting, a photo shoot, or an exclusive event?
+Well, you’re in luck!
+We’ve opened up our home, so you can share it too.

 Our Victorian water tower is not a hotel, it’s our family home and an alternative to the run-of-the-mill guesthouses, locations, and bed & breakfasts.
 Book it for a day, a night, or longer.
 Both our suites are unique and come with exclusive use of the rooftop hot tub.
 The Master Bedroom Suite and The Penthouse Suite are both available on Airbnb, or you can message us here to find out more.

 Award Winning Design

 Three architects and seven years in the making, it is no surprise that the tower has a number of accolades under its belt.
 As well as Kevin McCloud choosing it as one of his top 100 Grand Designs, the house has also won a plethora of awards.
 From awards for build quality, to architectural design, the house has won 11 awards: it was The Daily Telegraph’s overall winner in 2005 and a winner at the RIBA (Royal Institute of British Architects) awards in 2006.
 Designed by Ellis Williams Architects, the tower combines the old and the new in spectacular fashion.
 According to architect Julian Baker, an extreme building was the only way to complement the tower’s eccentricity.
 “The tower is so distinctive, we couldn’t hope to replicate it with the new building.
 We would have had to use the same stone and mimic its vernacular; and the two would have competed.
 This way, there’s a complete contradiction of styles, with the new building matching the humour of the old.
 Despite its starkness, the house is tranquil.
 Lighting, both electric and natural, plays a key part in this, for which lighting designer Kate Wilkins won many plaudits and the odd award, or two.